RStudio installation on macOS

 Table of Contents

-Due to the novel coronavirus (2019-nCoV) and its related disease 😷 COVID-19 employees and students at Wageningen University & Research are all working from home.
-Students taking Statistical Courses taught by Mathematical and Statistical Methods at Wageningen University & Research will most likely use R. Some of these courses (e.g. MAT-20306, MAT-32806, and MAT-50303) mainly use RStudio.
+Whether working or studying everybody uses various sorts and types of software on their computer.
+Students taking Statistical Courses, as taught by the Mathematical and Statistical Methods group at Wageningen University & Research, will most likely use R. Some of these courses (e.g. MAT-20306, MAT-32806, and MAT-50303) mainly use RStudio.
 Also other courses (e.g. HNH-31506 and BIF-51306) taught at Wageningen University & Research use R via RStudio as well.
 Therefore, students will need to be able to install RStudio.

 In the text some symbol combinations are used for shortcuts, the following table explains the meaning of these symbols in relation to specific keys on your keyboard.
 To use the shortcuts press the keyboard keys simultaneously, e.g. ⇧⌘A means ⇧+⌘+A.